“Sound an alarm with the trumpets.” Numbers 10:9

 Blowing both trumpets with a long steady sound meant the congregation (all the adult males) should gather at the door of the tabernacle of meeting.
 But if the priests only blew one horn, only the leaders of the tribes should gather (v4).

-Conversely, when it was time to move all the Israelites along their journey in the wilderness, the priests blew the trumpet three short times to signal the tribes on the east side of the camp (Judah, Issachar, and Zebulun) to move.
+Conversely, when it was time for the Israelites to continue their journey in the wilderness, the priests blew the trumpet three short times to signal the tribes on the east side of the camp (Judah, Issachar, and Zebulun) to move.
 A second trumpet blast signaled the tribes on the south side (Reuben, Simeon, and Gad) to move (v5-6).

 “When you go to war in the land against the enemy who oppresses you, then you shall sound an alarm with the trumpets, and you will be remembered before the LORD your God, and you will be saved from your enemies.”
 Numbers 10:9